IlluminatePossibilities/TheGlobalVariables/README.md

 A document that captures an important architecture decision along with the context and consequences.

 ### <a name="Backlog"></a> Backlog
-A 'todo' list of features or tasks to be performed to complete work.
+A 'to-do' list of features or tasks to be performed to complete work.

 ### <a name="Epic"></a> Epic
 A high-level task that can be broken down into smaller tasks that are to be added to a backlog.